ONLYOFFICE-QA/opencv_documents_comparer/README.md

 ## Getting Started

+* Turn on the dark theme in ms office

-### Change config.py file.
+* Change config.py file.
   - Set environment variables
     - version - the document server version (Example: "6.4.1.44")
     - source_doc_folder - path to folders with documents before conversion, the folder names must match the file extension(if the file extension in the folder is ".doc", then the folder name must be "doc")
     - converted_doc_folder - path to folders with documents after conversion.
 The names of folders should have the form "```<version>_<extension before conversion>_<extension after conversion>```" (Example: "6.4.1.44_doc_docx").
   - list_of_file_names - array for selective comparison by filename

 ### Commands for starting a document comparison